bollu/alok-bollu/README.md

 # Word2Man

+@Bollu please?

-# Understanding compositional distributional semantics AKA lambek
+# Understanding compositional distributional semantics

-@Alok, please fill this up.
+Compositional distributional models of meaning are models that are developed by a compositonal understanding the meaning of a word in context.